 The easiest way (but perhaps not the most reliable) is to follow Nintendo of America's Facebook and Twitter accounts.
 If you're an avid member of the social media community, this way is a very good start.
 Of course, Nintendo will update their accounts when preorders begin, but following retail outlets like Target and Walmart on social media is another way to ensure that when that new preorder link goes up, you know.
 Other non-retail accounts to follow for updates are FatKidAlerts and Wario64.

 Forums are also a good way to keep up with all the latest news on the Super NES Classic.
 Clicking the "new" tab on the unofficial Nintendo subreddit is a good way to get information from multiple different sources.
 Likely, when news on this system breaks, it will be all over that subreddit.
 The NeoGAF SNES Classic Pre-order Discussion Thread is also a good place to go for updates and information in general about the upcoming game system.

 You can try making a Google Alert as well, which is a pretty simple way to get notified when SNES Classic information gets posted.
 Head to the Google Alerts website and enter "Super NES Classic" and "SNES Classic" in the "Create an Alert" bar.

-The best way to know when the preorders start is to sign up for preorder notifications.
+The best way to know when the next round of pre-orders start is to sign up for pre order notifications.
 Here are some links that you can follow to sign up for updates on the SNES Classic:

-Waiting for the Nintendo SNES Classic is frustrating, and recently it has been confusing.
+Waiting to see if you can get your hands on a Nintendo SNES Classic is frustrating, and can be confusing.
 However, this game system sounds worth it.
 In the meantime, you can check out how to play SNES games on your Android device using the SuperRetro16 Lite emulator to hold you over until you get your hands on the SNES Classic.
-I'm hopeful that we'll be getting some more information on exactly when we can get our hands on it in August.
+Happy hunting!